Oahu North Shore Tours and Tickets

 People Also Ask

-The best surf spots on Oahu North Shore include Banzai Pipeline, located at Ehukai Beach Park; Waimea Bay, calm in summer with big waves during the winter season; and Sunset Beach, which has various breaks and hosts major surf competitions during the winter months.
+The best surf spots on the North Shore include Banzai Pipeline, located at Ehukai Beach Park; Waimea Bay, calm in summer with big waves during the winter season; and Sunset Beach, which has various breaks and hosts major surf competitions during the winter months.

-If it’s big waves you’re after, winter is the best time to visit Oahu North Shore for surfing.
+If it’s big waves you’re after, winter is the best time to visit the North Shore for surfing.
 From November to February, large swells are a feature of the world-renowned surf breaks at Banzai Pipeline, Sunset Beach, and Waimea Bay.
 For beginner surfers, summer offers more manageable conditions.

-Oahu North Shore’s must-try local foods include garlic shrimp from a roadside shrimp truck and, for dessert, a refreshing shave ice with your choice of syrups and toppings, such as mochi balls and taro.
+The North Shore’s must-try local foods include garlic shrimp from a roadside shrimp truck and, for dessert, a refreshing shave ice with your choice of syrups and toppings, such as mochi balls and taro.
 Or, opt for a plate lunch of chicken or beef, rice, and macaroni salad.

-Top attractions near Oahu North Shore include Waimea Valley, where you can explore a lush botanical garden and swim in Waimea Falls.
+Top attractions near Oahu’s North Shore include Waimea Valley, where you can explore a lush botanical garden and swim in Waimea Falls.
 Or, grab a bite to eat in the small town of Haleiwa and browse its stores and art galleries.
 You can also tour the nearby Dole pineapple plantation.

-The best way to get from Honolulu to Oahu North Shore is by taking a bus tour or private tour that stops at multiple attractions—this way you won’t miss any hot spots.
+The best way to get from Honolulu to the North Shore is by taking a bus tour or private tour that stops at multiple attractions—this way you won’t miss any hot spots.
 If you prefer to travel independently, it’s around a 45-minute drive or 1.5-hour bus ride (route number 52) to Haleiwa.

-On Oahu North Shore, you can see green turtles and endangered Hawaiian monk seals in their natural habitat.
+On Oahu’s North Shore, you can see green turtles and endangered Hawaiian monk seals in their natural habitat.
 Head to Kaena Point for a chance to observe the seals, found only on the islands of Hawaii.
 Laniakea Beach is a good bet for spotting green turtles basking on the sand.